VODAN-Tech/docs/docs/deployment/local-deployment.rst

 - To restart *VODAN in a Box*, use first ``docker-compose down`` and then ``docker-compose up -d`` again.
 - To see running services of *VODAN in a Box* and their status, use ``docker-compose ps``.
 - For debugging and investigating logs, use ``docker-compose logs`` (or ``docker-compose logs -f``).

+Optionally, you can also use separate `AllegroGraph <https://franz.com/agraph/support/documentation/current/agraph-introduction.html>`_ for submitted CRF data.
+To do that, simply uncomment ``agraph`` section in ``docker-compose.yml`` and update ``submission-service/config.yml``.
+Then, you will be able to access it on http://localhost:10035.
+Of course, you can similarly set any other triple store of your choice.

 Update
 ======